chrisdunelm/DotNetWebToolkit/Readme.markdown

 Current Status
 --------------

-Cil2Js is currently mostly non-functional.
+Dot Net Web Toolkit is currently mostly non-functional.
 Lots of things will not be successully converted to JavaScript.
 However, the following should work:

 - Classes with static, instance and virtual methods